xrdocs/multicast/_blogs/multicast-scaling.md

 1. Root node: R1, it is the Source node.
 2. Transit/ Mid node: R2, R3, pure Transit nodes, no MVPN config.
 3. Bud node: R5, R6, mix of Mid/ Transit/ Leaf, can be directly connected to the Receivers.
-4. Leaf node: R4, directly connected to the Receivers
+4. Leaf node: R4, directly connected to the Receivers.

 ![multicast scaling 1.3.1.jpg]({{site.baseurl}}/images/multicast scaling 1.3.1.jpg)